Xuxa só para Baixinhos 2

-Xuxa só Para Baixinhos 2 (also known as XSPB 2) is the twenty-fourth studio album by Brazilian recording artist Xuxa, released on September 5, 2001, by Som Livre.
-It is the second album in the collection Só Para Baixinhos.
+Xuxa só Para Baixinhos 2 (also known as XSPB 2) is the twenty-fourth studio album by Brazilian recording artist Xuxa, released on September 5, 2001, by Som Livre as the second album in the collection Só Para Baixinhos.

 Release and reception

 Xuxa só Para Baixinhos 2, was released on September 5, 2001, first in the CD and VHS version and released on DVD shortly thereafter, it was reissued in VHS version in 2002, it was remastered and released on independent CD in 2008.
 The singles were "Dançando Com o Txutxucão", "O Ônibus" and "Vem Que eu Vou te Ensinar".

 The album sold more than 50,000 copies in DVD, yielding double gold disc and 500,000 in CD yielding double platinum.

 This disc reached the second position among the best sellers of 2001.
 With XSPB 2, Xuxa wins its first Latin Grammy Award for Best Latin Children's Album in 2002.